-The question facing American enterprise is not if they will use independent contractors as part of their talent pool, but how they will engage this vital resource.
+The question facing American enterprises is not if they will use independent contractors as part of their talent pool, but how they will engage this vital resource.
 Here are five reasons you should consider engaging independent professionals.

 Not only does this shift entail natural financial incentives, but it also provides employers the flexibility of securing specific expertise on an as-needed basis.
 Companies that depend on independent contractor engagement providers like MBO Partners are more likely to have broader choices for accessing specialized talent.
 The right talent can make or break your company’s competitive advantage, so having a human capital strategy that includes a safe and easy way to engage independent professionals is a must.

-2. Financial Benefits are Substantial
+2. Staffing Flexibility Leads to Financial Benefits

 In today’s competitive talent market, the price of employment is rising.
 Whether lucrative or basic, the benefits packages that accompany traditional employment can quickly become prohibitively expensive.
 In many cases, outsourcing talent on a project basis is more efficient than hiring a permanent employee who may become a burden after the project is completed.
 Independent contractors can provide the talent you need without the demands of continued employment.

-3. Risks are Manageable
+3. Risks are Manageable with the Right Precautions

-Some of the hesitation in utilizing independent talent is due to an outdated perception of onboarding complexities.
+Some of the hesitation in using independent talent is due to an outdated perception of onboarding complexities.
 Today, firms like MBO have created a simple and direct process.
 Comprehensive independent workforce programs can help tailor this process to fit the needs of your business, and can often complete onboarding procedures more quickly, thoroughly, and efficiently than procurement personnel who are more familiar with serving traditional employees.

 In fact, independence is quickly becoming a normal part of the overall career portfolio.
 By 2027, we predict that close to 6 in 10 Americans will be independent or will have worked independently.
 This trend makes it imperative for organizations to learn to effectively integrate this talent segment into their overall workforce strategies.